kaloyan-marinov/react-redux-tutorial/README.md

 - Redux called your reducer at the time you created the store.
 - A Redux reducer is a function with a signature `(state, action) => newState`; reduces a set of actions (over time) into a single state; happens over the lifetime of your running app.
 It has another job, too: It should return the initial state the first time it’s called.
 - **Important Rule of Reducers #1**: Never return undefined from a reducer.
+- **Reducer Rule #2**: Reducers must be **pure functions**.
+(This means that they can’t modify their arguments, and they can’t have side effects.)
+(A “side effect” is any change to something outside the scope of the function.
+Don’t change variables outside the scope of the function, don’t call other functions that change things (like `fetch`, which affects the network and other systems), don’t dispatch actions, and so on.)
+The most important thing is this: **don’t modify the `state` argument**.

 # Dispatch Actions to Change the State